INN-SFU/Data-Portal/README.md

 ## Overview

 Data assets are managed by asset administrators allowing access to files and folders within a specified system.
 It provides functionalities to view, create, and update user policies, including the ability to create new users and assign specific read/write permissions to them.
-The application uses FastAPI as the backend framework and Jinja2 for templating, with the file trees displayed using the `jstree` JavaScript plugin.
-The UI is rudimentary and are meant solely for the purpose of exposing endpoints and conecptualizing the fundamental workflows for the administrator.
+The application uses FastAPI as the backend framework and Jinja2 for templating.
+The UI is rudimentary and is meant solely for the purpose of exposing endpoints and conecptualizing the fundamental workflows for the administrator.
+The underlying api has been implemented to reflect the irreducible functional interactions a user and asset adminstrator can conduct with the system.
+The docs auto generated directly from the code can, while the service is operational, be found [here](http://neuro-institute.research.sfu.ca:5000/docs).
+Here is a more general overview of these functional components.

 ## Endpoints